ahla-brfoley/abundanthousingla/R_analyses/README.md

 # R guidelines
+The first priorities will always be to explore and communicate data.
+None of these guidelines should be taken to stop people from trying to discover important patterns.
+Use the tools and the methods that you need to use to get the job done.
+But the clarity of analysis, transparency of results, and ease of reproducibility, will always be important.
+So, we'll work towards helping each other follow best practices, and find the most effective tools.

+## Work flow
+As much as we can, we should try to make our code work, without editing, directly from the Master branch git hub repository.
+That is, the urls should work.
+Collaborators shouldn't have to insert their own paths, or other values into the code to get it to function.
+We shouldn't have to comment/uncomment lines too often.

 ## Recommended packages
 Where possible, we should try and use a common set of packages.
 This will make our analyses more comparable, and will build up a level of shared expertise that will help us check each others' work, and help each other with problems.

-Some of these packages have complicated dependencies.
-We should document these for linux, Windows and
+Note: Some of these packages have complicated dependencies.
+We should document these for Linux, Windows and OSX.

+###
+# Directory structure and navigation
+* here          - constructing relative paths at a project level

 ### Tidyverse
 # Hadley Wickham's attempt to promote clean data